 It seems like only yesterday when my parents dropped me off at my dorm with only my two full suitcases, and now I’m a few days away from finishing my first year of college.
 I never would’ve imagined that the year would have gone by as fast as it has.
 I’ve had so many different ideas of what my final blog post for this year would look like, so choosing one to go with wasn’t an easy task.
 But with that, I decided that I’d tell you five things that my barn finals (in particular) taught me.

 Just like any one of your regular classes, you need to be prepared for barn finals.
 Unlike other classes, this doesn’t mean sitting at your desk, or in the library study rooms pouring over class material.
 Preparation for finals comes in the form of all … Read More »

 One of the great things about attending a school like UF, is that you have the chance to get involved in so many ways, and really get to try a variety of things.
 I love walking into the barn and seeing the variety of horses we have on grounds, and what they are all capable of.
 We have everything from western pleasure horses, to all-arounders, to reiners, to our “ranchy” cutting horses.

 Earlier this semester, the UF Ranch Horse Team held their spring show at the western farm.
 It was really cool to see the differences between the Ranch Horse Show and the IHSA shows.
 For starters, they do completely different events, including cow classes!
 I got to see everything from cutting and boxing, to team penning and ranch riding.
-Another difference was the way in which the Ranch Horse Team … Read More »
+Another difference was the way in … Read More »